dcac/dcac.github.io/_posts/reviews/2019-07-30-the-lion-king.md

   - current-releases
 title: "The Lion King"
 comments: true
-tags: [Disney,Aladdin,animation,Beyoncé Knowles,Seth Rogen,Bily Eichner]
+tags: [Disney, Aladdin,animation,Beyoncé Knowles,Seth Rogen,Bily Eichner]
 ---
 Talk about taking the easy road.
 Almost every film on your resume is a remake, reboot, or re-imagining of Disney/Marvel property.
 The only wrinkle in your whole filmography might be _A Wrinkle in Time_, a high-profile flop that no doubt had you doubling down on your profit-obsessed strategy to reduce, reuse, and recycle whatever’s already in the vaults of the Magic Kingdom.